Who is Don Bosco for you?

 What are the characteristics of Don Bosco that you most admire?

-In what ways can Salesians be new Don Bosco for young people?
+How can Salesians be new Don Boscos for young people?

-And how does Don Bosco inspire your work as Councillor for the Missions?
+In what way does Don Bosco inspire your work as Youth Ministry Councilor?

 If you could meet Don Bosco, what would you like to say or ask him?